i-love-flamingo/dingo/Readme.md

 MultiBindings are used to allow multiple modules to register for a certain type, such as a list of encoders, subscribers, etc.

-Please not that MultiBindings are not always a clear pattern, as it might hide certain complexity.
+Please note that MultiBindings are not always a clear pattern, as it might hide certain complexity.

-Usually it is easier to request some kind of a registry in your module, and then register explicitly.
+Usually it is easier to request some kind of registry in your module, and then register explicitly.

 ### Bind maps

-Similiar to Multibindings, but with a key instead of a list
+Similar to Multibindings, but with a key instead of a list
 ```go
 MyService struct {
 	Ifaces map[string]Iface `inject:""`